Ed Buck Accused of Human Trafficking and Revenge Porn: Court Docs

 West Hollywood activist and Democratic donor Ed Buck, who came under fire after two black men died from crystal methamphetamine overdoses in his home within 18 months, now faces additional allegations of human trafficking and revenge porn, according to new documents filed in a wrongful death suit against Buck.

-Buck’s attorney, Seymour Amster, has vigorously denied the charges in court documents, and refrained from speaking in depth about the latest allegations by phone.
+Buck’s attorney, Seymour Amster, has vigorously denied responsibility for Moore's death in court documents, and refrained from speaking in depth about the latest allegations by phone.
 “We will reserve our comment to our court filings,” Amster told The Daily Beast, “and we will be aggressively litigating this.”
 Buck has 14 days after the amendment filing date of July 3 to respond in court.

 Moore’s visit to Buck’s apartment was the most recent of several interactions between the two men.
 According to the complaint, Buck had solicited Moore for sex multiple times, always insisting upon injecting Moore with crystal meth and requiring Moore to view “hardcore gay male pornography which played loudly on a large flatscreen television set,” while engaging in sex acts.
 Moore had allegedly never used the drug before interacting with Buck.
 In Moore’s last journal entry, dated December 3, 2016, he wrote, “If it didn’t hurt so bad, I’d kill myself, but I’ll let Ed Buck do it for now.”